hancock100percent/hello-world/README.md

 This repository is for practicing the GitHub flow.
 Let me tell you a little bit about my self.
 I wrote hello-world.
 This is a work in progress.
-Its goin to be great.
+It's going to be great.